The European Central Bank (ECB) has cut interest rates eight times in the last nine months, and the main deposit rate currently sits at 2%.

 Learn more in our guide to interest rates, or dive deeper into how ECB rates impact your savings.

-At its most recent meeting on 5 June 2025, the Governing Council of the ECB decided to lower the deposit facility rate by 25 basis points, to 2%.
-The interest rates on the main refinancing operations and the marginal lending facility were also lowered to 2.15% and 2.40% respectively, with effect from 11 June.
+At its most recent meeting on 24 July 2025, the Governing Council of the ECB decided to hold interest rates steady at 2%.
+The interest rates on the main refinancing operations and the marginal lending facility stayed at 2.15% and 2.40% respectively.

 These rates are used as a reference point by Irish banks when setting their own interest rates on loans and deposits.